yuricoder07/myfiles/_posts/2022-12-13-notesqualcomm.md

 # Questions/after presentation
 * Continuous learning, learning how to learn.
 Learning new coding languages
-* Being Adaptive, listening and understanding, and translating it towards the technology solving the requirments
+* Being Adaptive, listening and understanding, and translating it towards the technology solving the requirements